 I have been taught at a young age to pay attention to small details because without the small things there are really no big things that will be accomplished.
+How is it connected with the 5G food resiliency project?

 When Linda Neunzig came to me and asked if I would be willing to participate in the 5G Food Resiliency Project, I said “sure” without even knowing what this program was about.
 I have learned through the farming community that when Linda says she has an idea you listen and say “sure”.